 The faculty holds the following beliefs about personhood, environment, health, nursing and nursing education.
-We believe that each person has innate worth and individuality, which reflects integration of the "psychological, spiritual, social, developmental and physiological\\" nature of one's being.
-Though each is unique, all persons possess characteristics that form the bases of identifiable shared basic human needs.
+We believe that each person has innate worth and individuality, which reflects integration of the "psychological, spiritual, social, developmental and physiological" nature of one's being.
+Though each is unique, all people possess characteristics that form the bases of identifiable shared basic human needs.
 We believe that individual experience, heredity, and culture influence each person, and that one's existence depends on perception of and reaction to change.
 Inherent in this process is the capacity to make decisions, weigh alternatives, predict and accept possible outcomes.
-The faculty believes that environment profoundly influences all persons.
-The environment is the sum of all conditions and forces that affect a person's ability to pursue the highest possible quality of life.
+The faculty believes that affect a person's ability to pursue the highest possible quality of life.
 The concept of the environment has two major components.
 The first comprises society and culture, which derive from the need for order, meaning, and human affiliation.
 The second component consists of the physical and biological forces with which all human beings come in contact.
-Both of these components of the environment are sources of stimuli that require personal adaptation and/or interaction in order for individuals to survive, develop, grow, and mature.
+Both components of the environment are sources of stimuli that require personal adaptation and/or interaction in order for individuals to survive, develop, grow, and mature.